erikhou45/erikhou45.github.io/_posts/2020-08-20-edge-facial-recognition-doorbell.md

 ## Outcome

-The resulting model achieved over 99% accuracy on recognizing user identities even with images with high degrees of light or shadow.
+The resulting model achieved over 99% accuracy on recognizing user identities even for images with high degrees of light or shadow.

 ## Techniques
 * supervised learning (classification) with SVM